-To perform expanded functions in the state of Oklahoma under the direct supervision of a licensed dentist, a dental assistant must earn status as an Expanded Duty Dental Assistant (EDDA).
-To qualify, a dental assistant must obtain a permit for each expanded duty that he or she desires to perform.
+To perform expanded functions in the state of Oklahoma under the direct supervision of a licensed dentist, a dental assistant must obtain a permit from the Oklahoma Board of Dentistry (OBD) for each expanded duty that he or she desires to perform.

-Permit applicants must complete expanded duty training in each of the desired functions at a CODA-accredited dental assisting program.
+Permit applicants must complete expanded duty training in each of the desired functions at a CODA-accredited dental assisting program, or a course by DANB that meets the requirements of the OBD, or a course approved by the OBD.
 Available permits are:

-Coronal Polishing/Topical Fluoride: A dental assistant must successfully complete an Oklahoma Board-approved course of study, including a clinical component, consisting of a minimum of 14 hours.
+Coronal Polishing/Topical Fluoride: A dental assistant must successfully complete an OBD-approved course of study, including a clinical component, consisting of a minimum of 14 hours.

-Sealants: A dental assistant must successfully earn the Coronal Polishing/Topical Fluoride permit and complete an Oklahoma Board-approved course of study, consisting of a minimum of 12 hours.
+Sealants: A dental assistant must successfully earn the Coronal Polishing/Topical Fluoride permit and complete an OBD-approved course of study, consisting of a minimum of 12 hours.

-Nitrous Oxide: A dental assistant must successfully complete an Oklahoma Board-approved course of study, consisting of a minimum of 12 hours.
+Assisting in the Administration of Nitrous Oxide: A dental assistant must successfully complete an OBD-approved course of study, consisting of a minimum of 12 hours.

 Oral Maxillofacial Surgery Assistant